RimuTec/react-repro/README.md

 6. This updates all react related npm packages as well.
 Perhaps this requires a change in the SpaServices.Extensions for React.

+It appears as if the hypothesis is confirmed by others, see [ASP.NET Core issue 17618](https://github.com/aspnet/AspNetCore/issues/17618).

 ## Environment

 - Visual Studio 2019 Community Edition, version 16.4.2